Crisis Support for Mental Health Carers

 Community psychiatric nurses often work with GP practices or mental health centres and some can be seen on request.
 They should be familiar with all forms of mental illness and know how to access help.

-Contact the local out-of-hours Mental Health Support line
+Contact the local 24/7 Mental Health Crisis & Support line

 Take the person you are concerned about to A&E / Casualty